-- Hours worked, including any overtime/holiday work hours
+- Hours worked, including any overtime or holiday work hours

 - Salary, including overtime wages, bonus, advance payments and commissions

-An employee is entitled to a minimum of six days of annual leave after working consecutively for one full year.
+An employee in Thailand is entitled to a minimum of six days of annual leave after working consecutively for one full year.
 This can be taken consecutively or separately.

-For an employee who has not completed one year of service, the employer may provide an annual leave on a pro-rate basis.
+For an employee who has not completed one year of service, the employer may provide an annual leave on a prorated basis.

-Annual leave may be accumulated and carried forward to the next year, as agreed between Employer and Employee.
+Annual leave may be accumulated and carried forward to the next year, as agreed between the employer and the employee.

 An employee is entitled to take 30 days of paid sick leave per year.
 If the sickness lasts longer, the employee is entitled to take unpaid leave with a supporting medical certificate.